mluckcuck/mluckcuck.github.io/_posts/2020-10-31-academic-conferences.md

 It took me a few conference trips to realise how much they stress me.
 Usually I sleep very badly (including a few days before travelling) and often get a sore throat or flu-like symptoms, regardless of how I've travelled.
 I've come to accept that this is just how I react to these sorts of big events and try to adapt (in some of the ways I've mentioned above).
 But having a comfortable enough hotel room to retreat to, that isn't too far from the conference (for the inevitable late mornings), is very helpful.
 Forethought on getting that balance right is well used time, in my book.

-## Take Some Time to Stand and State
+## Take Some Time to Stand and Stare

 Often a conference is in another country, in a new city or town.
 As I mentioned, I hadn't had much opportunity to travel abroad when I was younger, so I now take some time to do a little sightseeing along with my conference travel.
 Do I still feel guilty about that?
 Yes.
 In the back of my head it feels selfish, a waste of time, and a waste of the money it took to get me there.